-- > Be enrolled in a program of study leading to an undergraduate degree or certificate; - ➤ Enroll in at least 12 credit hours that apply to the student's chosen program of study; - Must not have previously completed a bachelor's degree; - Be college ready based on placement or completion of entry-level, college-level mathematics and English; - > Be classified as a Nevada resident for tuition purposes; - Complete the Free Application for Federal Student Aid (FAFSA) and have an Expected Family Contribution (EFC) of 8500 or less; and - ➤ Meet institutional Title IV Financial Aid Satisfactory Academic Progress requirements.
+- > Be enrolled in a program of study leading to an undergraduate degree or certificate; - > Enroll in at least 12 credit hours that apply to the student's chosen program of study; - Must not have previously completed a bachelor's degree; - Be college ready based on placement or completion of entry-level, college-level mathematics and English; - Be classified as a Nevada resident for tuition purposes; - Complete the Free Application for Federal Student Aid (FAFSA) and have an Expected Family Contribution (EFC) of 8500 or less; and - > Meet institutional Title IV Financial Aid Satisfactory Academic Progress requirements.

 Completion of the FAFSA is a critical step toward receiving an SSOG award.
-Funds for the SSOG program are limited and are awarded to students enrolled in 15 credits with the most financial need first.
+Funds for the SSOG program are limited and are awarded first to students enrolled in 15 credits with the most financial need.
 Financial need is based on the Expected Family Contribution (EFC), which is determined through completion of the FAFSA.
-Successively within each tier, funds are awarded to eligible students in ascending EFC order, starting with 0 EFC up to 8500 EFC, until funds are exhausted.
+Successively within each tier, funds are awarded to eligible students in ascending EFC order, starting with 0 EFC and going as high as 8500 EFC, until funds are exhausted.
 By requiring FAFSA completion for eligibility, the program allows the State to leverage federal aid to the greatest extent possible.
+Beginning in 2023-24, students using the alternative determination for financial aid will receive an EFC-like value which will allow institutions to award this population of students in the same way and timeline as students who complete the FAFSA.

 The SSOG program was deliberately designed around FAFSA completion and does not require a secondary application for two reasons.
 First, it is important that all low-income students fill out the FAFSA in order to avail themselves of any federal aid available, and there are already efforts throughout the state encouraging students to do so.
-Adding a secondary application for the SSOG program would unnecessarily increase the burden on the student and could also potentially create situations where students who were otherwise SSOG eligible do not get awarded because they were not aware of the secondary application.
+Adding a secondary application for the SSOG program would unnecessarily increase the burden on the student and could potentially create situations where students who were otherwise SSOG-eligible do not get awarded because they were not aware of the secondary application.
 Second, by utilizing the FAFSA in order to leverage income data already collected by the federal government, which includes a verification process, the Legislature ensured that NSHE is able to efficiently implement the program without additional administrative resources.
-This is different from most states that have a separate application process as they generally have a centralized staff dedicated to processing the specialized state application.
+This is different from most states that have a separate application process, as they generally have a centralized staff dedicated to processing the specialized state application.
 In addition, utilizing the FAFSA further ensures the accuracy of the student's financial data used to determine financial need.
+It is also important to note that students completing the alternative determination for financial aid beginning in 2023-24 will only be required to file a single application as well.
+Although these students are not eligible for Federal Student Aid, the alternate determination can be used to award institutional financial aid.

-HOW IS THE AWARD CALCUALTED?
+HOW IS THE AWARD CALCULATED?

-The SSOG program is modeled on a philosophy of shared responsibility, where the award is based on the total cost of attendance (tuition and fees, books and supplies and living expenses) being shared by partners (the state, the federal government, the family, and the student).
+The SSOG program is modeled on a philosophy of shared responsibility, where the award is based on the total cost of attendance (tuition and fees, books and supplies, and living expenses) being shared by partners (the state, the federal government, the family, and the student).
 Based on best practices for state grant programs, the shared responsibility model is described in detail in the report, States in the Driver's Seat: Leveraging State Aid to Align Policies and Promote Access, Success, and Affordability (WICHE, 2014).